wxmbugu/aoc/README.md

 # Advent of Code 2022
- - My Solutions of Advent of Code
+ - My Solutions of Advent to Code
  - Solutions are located at src/events/